PlevanTem/bufan.blog/_posts/2024-01-17-prompt-for-summary.markdown

 tags: [ChatGPT, Prompt]
 ---

-This article is a collection of my most often used original prompt for reading and summarizing.
+This article is a collection of my most often used original prompt for reading and summarizing.<!--more-->

 ### Guided Reading with PQ3R method（读前准备）